sepal-contrib/sdg_15.3.1/doc/en.rst

 -   **Assessment period**: are set in years and must be in the correct order.
 The **Starting year** that you select will update the list of available sensors.
 You won't be able to choose sensors that were not launched by the **Ending year**

 .. note::
         In a strictly technical sense, the productivity state metric assessment period should be longer than four years (historical plus the last three years).
-However, the assessment time frame for each of the sub-indicators and metrics is customizable in the :ref:`Advanced parameters` section.
+However, the assessment time frame for each of the sub-indicators and metrics is customizable in the :ref:`sdg-advanced-parameters` section.

 -   **Sensors**: After selecting the dates, all the available sensors within the timeframe will be available.
 You can deselect or re-select any sensor you want.
 The default value is set to all the Landsat satellites available within the selected timeframe.